Network Models: One-colored network models

 \begin{defn} A \define{one-colored network model} is a lax symmetric monoidal functor

-\end{defn} Here $\Mon$ is the category with monoids as objects and monoid homomorphisms as morphisms.
-For lax symmetric monoidal functors, see Mac Lane \cite{Mac Lane}, who however calls them just symmetric monoidal funtors.
+Here $\Mon$ is the category with monoids as objects and monoid homomorphisms as morphisms, considered with its cartesian monoidal structure. \end{defn} For lax symmetric monoidal functors, see Mac Lane \cite{Mac Lane}, who however calls them just symmetric monoidal functors.

+Many examples of network models are given below.
+A pedestrian way to verify that these examples really are network models is to use the following result: